Sam-Dragon/interview/java-questions/easy/direct-questions.md

 6. Can we interchange square brackets while declaring arrays ? <br>
 A. Yes. int[] arr; (OR) int arr[];

-7. What is type casting ? what is cast operator ? <br>
-A. It is process of changing the datatype <br>
-   cast operator is used for performing type casting

-8. What is 2D array ?
+7. What is 2D array ?
 How to create it <br>
 A. It is two dimensional array which is used storing the data <br>
    It is created same way as 1D array

-9. What is Jagged Arrays ?
+8. What is Jagged Arrays ?
 Rules to create ? <br>
 A. Arrays with variable size but works in multi-dimesional array <br>
    Rules: They are created with initial length

-10. Can we change the contents of array even if is marked as final ? <br>
+9. Can we change the contents of array even if is marked as final ? <br>
 A. Yes, as they are mutable in nature

-11. Can i create array in array ? <br>
+10. Can i create array in array ? <br>
 A.  Yes

-12. Can we interchange static & void in main method ? <br>
+11. Can we interchange static & void in main method ? <br>
 A.  Yes

-13. Can we create main() method of my own ? <br>
+12. Can we create main() method of my own ? <br>
 A.  Yes

-14. Can we call main() method of class from another ? <br>
+13. Can we call main() method of class from another ? <br>
 A.  Yes

-15. How are command-line args are read ? <br>
+14. How are command-line args are read ? <br>
 A.  Strings

-16. How are escape big string in command-line args ? <br>
+15. How are escape big string in command-line args ? <br>
 A.  Put it inside the quotes

-17. Difference between Procedure based vs Object Oriented based approach ? <br>
+16. Difference between Procedure based vs Object Oriented based approach ? <br>
 A.  Procedure based approach hard to understand, increases complexity <br>
     Object Oriented based approach opposite of it also it provides reusability

-18. Difference between Object based vs Object Oriented based approach ? <br>
+17. Difference between Object based vs Object Oriented based approach ? <br>
 A.  Object based approach similar to Object oriented but it doesnt support inheritance <br>
     Object based - javascript, vbscript <br>
     Object oriented - java, c++